 Vintage or retro?

 In my opinion vintage seeks its inspiration in the 1940’s and 1950’s, a time of war and post-war.
 The most prominent material used during that time was wood.
 Aside from some floral wallpaper and curtains, the colours were rather subdued and earthy colours were the most common.
 Real vintage furniture dating back to that time is very much en vogue and at the same time continues to inspire contemporary furniture designers in their creations.
 One typical feature of vintage furniture are the tapered (angled) wood legs on cabinets, tables and chairs, such as the Eames plastic chairs.

 Retro on the other hand, I believe refers to the 1960’s up until the 1980’s.
 The early part of this era was defined by the material plastic, wild patterns and bold colours, such as the bright coloured Panton chairs.
 Add bulky shapes to the mix and you are all set for the look of the 1980’s.
-There are some original pieces on the market, but there is certainly also lots of new furniture in production that imitates the furniture style of the 1960’s and 1970’s.
+There are still some original true vintage pieces on the market, but there is certainly also lots of new furniture in production that imitates the furniture style of the 1960’s and 1970’s.

 I always find it fascinating to dig a bit deeper and explore a style also from a historic point of view.
 Architecture, interior design and furniture design have always been strongly influenced by the socio-economic environment of the particular times.
 The 1950’s were strongly impacted by the aftermath of World War II.
 It marked an entirely new era, in particular with regards to political powers.
 The war had destroyed much of the industrial infrastructure, caused the European economies to collapse and left many people homeless.
 As a consequence there was a shortage for furniture much like for everything else and interior design had somewhat come to a halt.
 People made with what they had.